qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Number of candidates`: calculates and assigns to line and polygon features the number of possible labels placement based on their size.
-  The longer or wider a feature is, the more candidates it has, and its labels can be better placed, with less risk of collision.
+  The longer or wider a feature is, the more candidates it has, and its labels can be better placed with less risk of collision.
 * :guilabel:`Text rendering`: sets the default value for label rendering widgets when :ref:`exporting a map canvas <exportingmapcanvas>` or :ref:`a layout <create-output>` to PDF or SVG.